Frederiksdal House: Possession of the Crown

-The current house
+The Schulin family

-The town of Bagsværd was separated from the Frederiksdal estate in 1735, and in 1739 Frederiksdal was put at the disposal of Johan Sigismund Schulin, a close friend of the royal family who had been ennobled by the crown and received a number of prominent appointments since Christian VI's ascend to the throne in 1730.
-On 30 December 1743, Schulin was granted the property from the king as a New Year present.
-He charged royal architect Niels Eigtved with the design of a summer residence which was completed in 1747.
-Schulin was created Count in 1750 but died later that same year.
+The town of Bagsværd was separated from the Frederiksdal estate in 1735, and in 1739 Frederiksdal was put at the disposal of Johan Sigismund Schulin (1694–1750), a close friend of the royal family who had been ennobled by the crown in 1731 and received a number of prominent appointments since Christian VI's ascension to the throne in 1730.
+On 30 December 1743, Schulin was permanently granted ownership the property from the king.
+He charged royal architect Niels Eigtved with the design of a summer residence.
+Construction began in 1744 and was completed in 1747.
+Schulin was made a Count in 1750, but died later that same year.

-Schulin's eldest son, Frederik Ludvig Schulin. was only two years old when his father died.
+Schulin's eldest son, Frederik Ludvig Schulin (1747–1781) was only two years old when his father died.
 The estate was therefore managed by his mother, Catarine Marie Schulin (née von Møsting), who carried out alterations on the building in 1752 and 1753 with the assistance of the architect Johann Gottfried Rosenberg.
 During her tenure the naturalist Otto Friedrich Müller made and published the observations of protists and flora found on the estate that made his reputation.
-She was later involved in a love affair with the exiled Swedish count Adolph Ribbing who later continued to Paris.

-The grown-up Frederik Ludvig Schulin has been described as lazy, incompetent and dissolute and it has therefore been speculated that Frederiksdal only remained in the hands of the Schulin family as a result of his early death in 1781.

-Frederik Ludvig Schulin's son, Sigismund Schulin, was only three years old when his father died.
-The Frederiksdal estate was therefore managed by his mother until 1808.